hhtronik/qok-i-learn-soldering-th/soldering-instructions.md

 ![Soldering kit parts](./assets/soldering-guide-ils-th.jpg)

-White the soldering iron is heating up, prepare your first part:
+While the soldering iron is heating up, prepare your first part:

 - remove the paper strips on the lead wires of the resistor (just pull :)
 - bend the wires of the resistor at a right angle so they fit through the pads on the PCB.